hmcts/pip-frontend/README.md

 #### Running e2e tests:
 Our E2E tests can be run through a number of ways:

-- `yarn test:functional` - Runs old and new (but not nightly) tests, and generates the allure report.
+- `yarn test:functional` - Runs old and new (but not nightly) tests, and generates the allure report
 - `yarn test:fullfunctional` - Runs all new tests and generates the allure report
 - `yarn test:functional:old` - Runs the old tests
 - `yarn test:functional:all` - Runs all new tests, including nightly